LukasChiama/PIRPLE_pizzaDelivery_API/READme.md

 6. When an order is placed, you should email the user a receipt.
 You should integrate with the sandbox of Mailgun.com for this.
 Note: Every Mailgun account comes with a sandbox email account domain (whatever@sandbox123.mailgun.org) that you can send from by default.
 So, there's no need to setup any DNS for your domain for this task https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account

 USING THE API:
+The http port runs on port 2000 while https runs on port 2020
 1. To place an order:
 a.
 Create a user
 b.
 Create a login token.
 Note that the token expires after 30 minutes